findkit/update-form/README.md

 # `updateForm()`

-Javascript function to update from fields from a Javascript object which can handle inputs, selects, radio buttons and checkboxes.
+Javascript function to update fomr fields from a Javascript object.
+Handle inputs, selects, radio buttons and checkboxes.

 ## Install

-Just copy paste [it](#code).
-You don't need npm for small functions.
+Just copy paste it.
+You don't need npm for everthing.

 ## Usage